mccright/mccright/README.md

 Mission: Enhance brand trust and manage risks by delivering static code security analysis and open source component risk services as well as application life-cycle software risk management consulting and support.
 <a href="https://skillicons.dev"><img src="https://skillicons.dev/icons?i=github,git,azure,aws,java,nodejs,javascript,typescript,python,powershell,php,cs,dotnet,c,cpp,swift,go,r,linux,gitlab,vscode,idea,visualstudio,jenkins" /></a>
 During that 7 year period, I was engaged in:
 * Assisting individuals and teams performing architecture risk analysis for Principal companies across the globe;
 * Assisting in the building and operating an AWS-hosted static code security analysis service for scanning github.com repositories.
-* Operating an Azure-hosted Fortify stack to service Internet-hosted workloads.
+* Assisting in the building and operating an Azure-hosted Fortify stack to service Internet-hosted workloads.
   - Assembled & maintain GitHub Actions integration for Java, NodeJS, & Python source code
 * Performing static code security analysis
     * SAST:
-        * Microfocus Fortify on-premise and Internet-hosted stacks (SCA, SSC, ScanCentral client and server)
+        * Fortify on-premise and Internet-hosted stacks (SCA, SSC, ScanCentral client and server)
         * Github Advanced Security
         * A spectrum of special purpose utilities
-        * Human source code review -- using tools -- to help identify interesting and potentially vulnerable code
+        * Human source code review (*on demand* and risk-triggered) -- using tools -- to help identify interesting and potentially vulnerable code
     * On-demand SAST and at scale integrated with Github hooks, Github Actions, Jenkins, Azure DevOps, Bamboo, & Gitlab runners.
     * On-demand one-on-one consulting, training, custom scans, etc.
 * Performing open source component risk analysis (WhiteSource on-prem and SaaS).
     * On-demand and at scale integrated with Github, Jenkins, Azure DevOps, Bamboo, & Github.
     * On-demand one-on-one consulting, training, custom scans, etc.
 * Delivering on-demand secure software practices & guidance resources in a range of languages & development environments
-    * Including application security consulting (Java, C# .NET, Python, JavaScript, PHP, Go, PowerShell, C++, and C, along with a microscopic amount of Swift, Objective C, and R in the context of a full range of enterprise frameworks) in traditional app server environments (Websphere, ASP, Weblogic, Tomcat, Drupal) as well as mobile device platforms and cloud hosting;
+    * Including application security consulting (Java, C# .NET, Python, JavaScript, PHP, Go, PowerShell, C++, and C, along with a microscopic amount of Swift, Objective C, and R in the context of a full range of enterprise frameworks) in traditional app server environments (Websphere, ASP, Weblogic, Tomcat, Drupal) as well as mobile device platforms and cloud hosting; I am a master of none of these languages, but literate-enough to understand logic, code and data flow, to identify vulnerabilities and candidate repairs...
 * Delivering open source software risk evaluation services (WhiteSource integrated into Jenkins, Bamboo, AzureDev Ops, and developer endpoint environments -- also supporting Legal & Purchasing teams);
-* Working with teams to add secure software processes & tooling into continuous integration & agile environments for both new and in-flight efforts;
+* Working with teams accross the globe to add secure software processes & tooling into continuous integration & agile environments for both new and in-flight efforts;
-* Working with others to deliver '*cloud relevant*' static code security analysis and open source software risk services in-line for real-time support of piplines hosted in cloud-hosted CI/CD services (Fortify & WhiteSource integrated into Azure DevOps, CircleCI, and other cloud pipeline environments);
+* Working with others to deliver '*cloud relevant*' static code security analysis and open source software risk services in-line for real-time support of piplines hosted in cloud CI/CD services (Fortify & WhiteSource integrated into Azure DevOps, CircleCI, and other cloud pipeline environments);
 * Participating in curriculum development to enhance software security;
 * Supporting secure software efforts in off-shore and third party development relationships;
 * Building out data to support & enhance corporate risk decision-making.
 This involves material collaboration with others who consume this data in support of organization-specific metrics and planning.
 * As well as performing some adhoc application vulnerability assessments against deployed applications.
+* Occational on-demand work with enterprise Incident Review, Analysis, and/or Response team members to assist their efforts.

 **Technical Engineer & Solutions Architect - Information Security**